DarkSkull777/DarkCool/README.md

 - **Operating System**: DarkCool is compatible with Windows, macOS, and Linux.
 - **Dependencies**: You'll need specific dependencies installed on your system.
+- **Error Solution***: In the event of encountering an error during the execution of the program, it is advisable to scrutinize the Python version employed.
+We highly recommend utilizing Python version 3.11.6 for optimal compatibility and performance.

 ## Installation